You start off searching for something, and before you know it, you’re wandering off into a completely different subject!

 What did this have to do with my current project?

 Almost nothing.
-The British royal family had no role in my story at all–except in regards to the bagpipes.
+The British royal family had no role in my story at all–except in regard to the bagpipes.

 Maybe.